supercooldave/supercooldave.github.io/2017/STS/index.md

 updated versions of all deliverables ---  with added introduction, conclusion and appendices.

-%The Communication Manager is the primary responsible person for this
-%deliverable.

-\DEL{D12: The Code}{Friday, June 2 (wk 22)}
+## D12: The Code --- Friday, June 2 (wk 22)

-Provide a link to your GitHub repository with read access permission given to \texttt{supercooldave}.
+Provide a link to your GitHub repository with read access permission given to `supercooldave`.

 Ensure (from the start) that your repository is kept clean.
-Old versions of the software, experiments, etc, should be removed or placed in some ``old'' directory.
+Old versions of the software, experiments, etc, should be removed or placed in some "old" directory.

-Provide a \texttt{README.md} document to make navigation of the repository easier.
+Provide a `README.md` document to make navigation of the repository easier.

-Please \textbf{do not} produce a new repository for submission --- we want to see your development history and the other statistics available in GitHub.
+Please **do not** produce a new repository for submission --- we want to see your development history and the other statistics available in GitHub.